d2l-ai/d2l-en/chapter_introduction/index.md

 Finally, it is not enough to have lots of data and to process it cleverly.
 We need the *right* data.
-If the data are full of mistakes, or if the chosen features are not predictive of the target quantity of interest, learning is going to fail.
+If the data is full of mistakes, or if the chosen features are not predictive of the target quantity of interest, learning is going to fail.